vinay02022/AI_Netflix/netflix-ai/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 # Netflix_GPT
+  --Form Validation
+  --useRef Hook
+  --Firebase Setup
+  --Deploying our app to production
+  --Create SignUp User Account
+  --Implement Sign In user API
+  --Created Redux Store with userSlice
+  --Implemented Sign out
+  --Update Profile
+  --BugFix: Sign up user displayName and profile picture update
+  --BugFix: if the user is not logged in, Redirect /browse to Login Page and vice-versa --Unsubscribed to the onAuthStateChanged callback --Add hardcoded values to COnstant Files

 # Features